 Fulfilling online orders and meeting consumer demand in 3PL services are more important.
 The first thing that affects the customer experience is order fulfillment.
 If the customers receive their order on time and are satisfied with the order, they will probably buy from that company again.
 It is the customer order that drives the retail supply chain.
 Ordering requires inventory to go to a fulfillment center that receives and stores it.
 When the center accepts and processes the online order, it picks, packs, and sends the product to the ending customer.
-The online order fulfillment can be done in-house or self-fulfillment (also known as merchant fulfillment), drop shipping, or outsourcing fulfillment to a third-party logistics (3PL) provider.
+Online order fulfillment can be done in-house or through self-fulfillment (also known as merchant fulfillment), drop shipping, or outsourcing fulfillment to a third-party logistics (3PL) provider.

 You need an inventory before you can fulfill orders from online sales channels.
-Receiving inventory is the process of collecting the incoming inventory from manufacturers or suppliers at local fulfillment centers.
+Receiving inventory is the process of collecting incoming inventory from manufacturers or suppliers at local fulfillment centers.

 Organizing inventory classification on shelves is the second step to ensuring fast ordering is fulfilled online.
 Organizing products will help the shopkeeper to find the item the customer is asking for quickly.